Snoring and Sleep Apnea near Memorial, TX

-Many American adults suffer from chronic snoring—37 million according to the National Sleep Foundation—and most never seek medical treatment for their condition.
-What many people fail to realize is that not only does habitual snoring deeply impact the quality of your sleep, but it can also be an indicator of a more serious condition, such as sleep apnea.
+Many American adults suffer from chronic snoring—37 million according to the National Sleep Foundation—and unfortunately, most never seek medical treatment for their condition.
+What many people fail to realize is that not only does chronic snoring deeply impact the quality of your sleep, but it can also be an indicator of a more severe condition, such as sleep apnea.

 Sleep apnea is an all-too-common condition that can have serious medical implications.
 It’s best to find out if you have it sooner rather than later so you can get treatment and get back to sleeping soundly at night.

 Call GB Dental at (281) 493-1083 to schedule an appointment to discuss your concerns with Dr. Girish Bharwani.
-If your doctor has diagnosed you with sleep apnea, we can work with you to solve the problem.
+If your doctor has diagnosed you with sleep apnea, your Houston dentist can work with you to solve the problem.

-Snoring is caused by obstruction of the air flow through the nose and the mouth, resulting in vibrations that create the snoring sound.
+Snoring is caused by obstruction of the airflow through the nose and the mouth, resulting in vibrations that create the loud snoring sound.

 Reasons for this obstruction can include the following: